About this series of articles

 It does not matter whether the trader provides the service at the time of the visit, like a dentist, or later, like an accountant, or in a different location, like a building surveyor.
 Nor (generally) does the type of service matter.

-You can read about identifying how your contracts are classed here.
+You can read about identifying how your contracts are classed.

 The hospitality industry is covered in different ways, according to the different possible contracts.
-We have devoted a short article to that here.
+We have devoted a short article to how the Consumer Contracts Regulations affect the hospitality industry.

 A drink at a pub or café is excluded from the Regulations, but the provision of accommodation is generally not.
 It is unlikely that a hotel will insist upon a casual caller reading their terms and conditions before agreeing to stay for the night, but we see no reason why such a contract should be excluded.